Tommy La Stella Player Props: Mariners vs. Brewers

 Brewers Pitching Rankings

-- The 7.7 strikeouts per nine innings compiled by the Brewers pitching staff ranks 27th in MLB.
+- The 7.7 strikeouts per nine innings put together by the Brewers pitching staff ranks 26th in the league.

-- The Brewers have a 2.94 team ERA that ranks third among all league pitching staffs.
+- The Brewers have the third-ranked team ERA among all league pitching staffs (2.94).

-- Brewers pitchers combine to surrender the 10th-fewest home runs in baseball (15 total, 0.9 per game).
+- Brewers pitchers combine to surrender the 10th-fewest home runs in baseball (17 total, one per game).

-- Burnes makes the start for the Brewers, his fourth of the season.
-He is 1-1 with a 5.19 ERA and 14 strikeouts in 17 1/3 innings pitched.
+- The Brewers are sending Rea (0-0) out for his second start of the season.

-- The righty last appeared in relief on Sunday, when he threw 2/3 innings against the San Diego Padres while giving up hits.
+- The righty last pitched on Friday against the San Diego Padres, when he went 5 2/3 innings, allowing one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.